 If you are the owner of an Arizona business, you decide whether to purchase workers’ compensation for yourself or not.

-How do I file a workers’ compensation claim if my Arizona employee is injured?
+What is workers compensation claim and how do I file a workers’ compensation claim if my Arizona employee is injured?

 Do these 3 steps in order.